 It’s easy to get caught up in the panic around the COVID-19 outbreak, but when are we at our best?
 When we slow down, when we breathe, when we think rationally and critically and when we HELP each other.
 When the Apollo 13 oxygen tank failed and the lunar module was in danger of not returning to earth, Gene Kranz, the lead flight director overheard people saying that this could be the worst disaster NASA had ever experienced- to which Kranz is rumoured to have responded, “With all due respect, I believe this will be our finest hour.”
 Our communities are no stranger to disasters, fires, floods and through each test we realize that working together brings out the best in us all!
 If you see random acts of kindness out in your communities or have an uplifting message to share, then give us a shout!
 You’re more than welcome to call our text to win line at 406-800-1045 and leave us a message with a random act of kindness that you saw in our community!
 We’ll share these messages on air and continue to remind our listeners that even quarantined we can step up and help each other.

-With a lot of people socially distancing themselves(self quarantine) and Montana universities and public schools closed through April 10th(for now) and most events put on pause.
+With a lot of people physically distancing themselves(self quarantine) and Montana universities and public schools operating via remote learning and most events put on pause.
 What are some ways to help or get help?
 Here are some links and information that we’ve gathered from credible resources.

 If you are at risk and NEED help or want to offer help, the public facebook group “Missoula COVID-19 Mutual Aid Organizing is a great start, check out their website here.
 OR please donate or reach out to the United Way of Missoula County.

 Cindy Farr Incident Commander of the Missoula City County Health Department has been posting daily updates about the total COVID 19 cases via youtube about Missoulas response to COVID 19.